Witiko/doctoral-thesis/defense.md

 # Response to the report of prof.\ RNDr.\ Tomáš Skopal, Ph.D. {#skopal}

-Next, I would like to respond to the questions from the report of professor Skopal.
+Finally, I would like to respond to the questions from the report of professor Skopal.

 ## Defense Questions {#defense-questions}